 Many people want to fix the clotheslines themselves, and if you are handy with such things, you can go ahead.
 Otherwise, choose something easy to install.
 Many brands will send a person for fitting it if you ask for help.

 The post material could be metal or wood, but it should be right for the clothesline.

 · Neither too low nor too high, it should be convenient for you to hang the clothes.
 The standard height for posts is approximately 180 cm

-· Stainless steel or aluminium posts are best for salty and wet areas.
+· Stainless steel or aluminum posts are best for salty and wet areas.

 · Pressure-treated wood works well everywhere

-· Make the post good to look at.
-Add some curves and designs on it.
+· Make the most good to look at.
+Add some curves and designs to it.
 Some people turn the posts into sculptures and even hang a hammock.

 Frequently Asked Questions about clotheslines